theiagen/bioforklift/docs/interfaces/terra_interface.md

 ## Class: `Terra`

 This class is the main interface for Terra operations, and provides a single access point to data and workflow operations.
 This is the main class you will use to interact with Terra.

+The most commonly used methods are found in subclasses [TerraEntities](#class-terraentities) and [TerraSubmissions](#class-terrasubmissions).
+These classes are used to manage data entities and workflow submissions, respectively.

 ### Constructor